 - Did they take steps to prevent the injury?

 At the SMT Legal, we want to take some time today and discuss the circumstances in which a property owner may be responsible for damages and injuries that occur on their premises.
-When you need a Pittsburgh premises liability attorney, call us today so we can work on securing the compensation you deserve.
+When you need a Pittsburgh premises liability lawyer, call us today so we can work on securing the compensation you deserve.

 You Expect Safety